gh0stwizard/staticperl-modules/README.md

 -----------------------------

 1. Replaced Build.PL with almost exactly the same Makefile.PL.
-2. Moved some \*.xs, \*.c, \*.h files to root directory (mostly).
-This is much easer then writing a lot of strings to configure Makefile.PL to find these files.
+2. Moved some \*.xs, \*.c, \*.h files to the root directory (mostly).
+   This is much easer than writing a lot of strings to configure Makefile.PL to find these files.

-Why do you did not posting issues to RT tracker?
+Have you posting issues you have found to RT tracker?
 ------------------------------------------------

-* When I can -- I do this.
+* When I can -- I do.
 * Some things is too complicated for me.
 * Sometimes I've not enough time to do this.